niklas-uhl/katric/README.md

 ## Running
-For reproducing our experiments see [./experiments/README.md](the corresponding document).
+For reproducing our experiments see [the corresponding document](./experiments/README.md).

 We provide two base configurations of our algorithm:
 - DiTriC, which uses the asynchronous buffered messaging approach from our publication